Latino Civil Rights Seminar

-Students in this course will be introduced to major events, historical themes, people, places, and strategies in the ongoing struggle for Latino/a/x civil rights.
-As we explore the long struggle for racial equality, self-determination, and social justice, we will focus primarily on events and mobilizations from the 1930s to the present in the US Southwest.
-Students will have the opportunity to participate in a five-day trip visiting museums, historical sites, present-day communities, and meeting with individuals and organizations committed to Chicano/a/x and Latino/a/x civil rights and social justice.
-The nature of the experience is subject to change each year as the availability of people, places, and events are subject to both the BYU academic calendar, faculty availability, and the schedules and circumstances of individuals, visitor centers, and organizations in Texas, California, Arizona, Colorado, and Utah.
+Students in this course will be introduced to major events, historical themes, people, places, and strategies in the ongoing struggle for Latino/a/x/e civil rights.
+As we explore the long struggle for racial equality, self-determination, and social justice, we will focus primarily on events and mobilizations from the 1930s to the present in the southwestern United States.
+Students will have the opportunity to participate in a five-day trip visiting museums, historical sites, present-day communities, and meeting with individuals and organizations committed to Chicano/a/x/e and Latino/a/x/e civil rights and social justice.

 In the past, the Latino Civil Rights Seminar has featured the following highlights:

-- In-depth classroom discussions led by underrepresented faculty with expertise in the fields of Chicano/a/x and Latino/a/x history, civil rights, immigration, and social justice
+- In-depth classroom discussions led by underrepresented faculty with expertise in the fields of Chicano/a/x/e and Latino/a/x/e history, civil rights, immigration, and social justice

-- Tour murals and public art installations that depict Chicano/a/x and Latino/a/x history and civil rights in San Antonio’s Westside, East Los Angeles, The Great Wall of Los Angeles and Chicano Park in San Diego
+- Tour murals and public art installations that depict Chicano/a/x/e and Latino/a/x/e history and civil rights in San Antonio’s Westside, East Los Angeles, The Great Wall of Los Angeles and Chicano Park in San Diego

-- Tour and meet with students, faculty, and staff from Chicano/a/x and Latino/a/x programs and research institutes at UT Austin, UT San Antonio, UCLA, and USC
+- Tour and meet with students, faculty, and staff from Chicano/a/x/e and Latino/a/x/e programs and research institutes at UT Austin, UT San Antonio, UCLA, and USC

-- Tour historic Chicano/a/x and Latino/a/x communities in San Antonio, Los Angeles, San Diego, Corpus Christi, Austin, Salt Lake City (and in the future Phoenix and Denver)
+- Tour historic Chicano/a/x/e and Latino/a/x/e communities in San Antonio, Los Angeles, San Diego, Corpus Christi, Austin, Salt Lake City, Tucson, and Tempe

-- Meet with individuals leading contemporary Chicano/a/x, Latino/a/x, and immigrant rights organizations
+- Meet with individuals leading contemporary Chicano/a/x/e, Latino/a/x/e and immigrant rights organizations

-- Attend Sunday worship services in a Latino/a/x congregation
+- Attend Sunday worship services in a Latino/a/x/e congregation

 - Present research, experiences, and lessons learned through the seminar to members of our BYU community